 In August 1940, O.K.
 Kelley became Thompson’s de facto successor as the head of a reorganized corporate transmission development unit.
 As we’ll see in our next installment, Kelley would play an important role in GM’s subsequent transmission development efforts, including Dynaflow and Powerglide.

-Production of the original single-coupling Hydra-Matic eventually reached more than 7 million units, which does not include heavy trucks, military vehicles, or transmissions built under license by Rolls-Royce (for which we don’t have a count).
-Most non-military users switched to later transmissions by the late fifties, but Rolls-Royce continued to use the older Dual-Range Hydra-Matic for the Phantom V and Phantom VI limousines through 1978.
+Production of the original single-coupling Hydra-Matic eventually reached more than 7 million units, which does not include trucks, military vehicles, or transmissions built under license by Rolls-Royce (for which we don’t have a count).
+Most non-military users switched to later transmissions by the late fifties, but GMC offered the older Dual-Range Hydra-Matic on some trucks into the 1962 model year.
+Rolls-Royce continued to use its license-built version of that transmission for the Phantom V and Phantom VI limousines through 1978.

 The Hydra-Matic’s impact, however, has extended far beyond even those numbers.
 As we said at the beginning, the Hydra-Matic was not the first automatic transmission, but it would be hard to deny that it was the first really successful one.
 The precedents it set shaped powertrain development for the next 60 years.